 Baseball bats almost determined the future of the Fontenelle neighborhood early in its history, and have kept their importance almost the entire life of the park.
-Additionally, a golf course, beautiful pavilion and annual fireworks displays kept the place thriving, too.
+Additionally, a golf course, beautiful pavilion and annual fireworks displays kept the place thriving, and the city’s first stadium was almost built there, too.
 This is a history of Fontenelle Park in North Omaha.

 The smack of the bat against a baseball rang out through the neighborhood, and with that, a crowd of 20,000 people cheered loud enough for almost all of North Omaha to hear.